Consuming SQL Functions with Entity Framework

 When the query is executed this generates the following SQL statement.
 To give you an idea, if we search for customers with the name "Timothy", this also matches the following names "Timmothy", "Timoteo", or "Timotheo".

-Or, to clean up the SQL statement, we can set the IsNullable property of the DbFunction attribute to false.
+In the query, you see that the SoundEx method is used in the WHERE clause.
+To remove the NULL checks in the SQL statement, we can set the IsNullable property of the DbFunction attribute to false.

-Resulting in a cleaner SQL statement.
+This results in a cleaner SQL statement.

 Besides the built-in functions, you can also create your own SQL functions and add them to the DbContext in a similar way.
 For your custom functions, set the IsBuiltIn property to false and you can also define the function's schema.